Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 (Source: https://www.gpsworld.com/what-exactly-is-gps-nmea-data/)

 ## 5. Decrypt, verify and retrieve data from the blockchain
-To retrieve data use `post /api/v1/get_data` and pass 4 parameters:
+To retrieve data use `post /api/v1/get_data` and pass 5 parameters:
-1. the id of the transaction in which the encrypted data and tag were published to the data stream
+1. `tx_id_enc_data` - the id of the transaction in which the encrypted data and tag were published to the data stream.
-2. the id of the transaction in which the digital signature, hash and the signer's primechain address were published to the data stream
+2. `tx_id_signature` - the id of the transaction in which the digital signature, hash and the signer's primechain address were published to the data stream.
-3. the AES password
+3. `aes_password` - the AES password.
-4. the Initialization Vector (IV)
+4. `aes_iv` - the Initialization Vector (IV).
-5. the name of the data stream
+5. `stream_name` - the name of the data stream.

 Sample input
 ```